mviereck/x11docker/README.md

  - As a well working base for convenience and security, it is recommended to install `xpra`, `xserver-xephyr` and `xvfb`.
 (It's recommended to use latest xpra version from [http://xpra.org](http://xpra.org/)).

 Advanced usage:
  - For hardware acceleration with option `--gpu`, also install `xwayland`, `weston` and `xdotool`.
 Applications in image should already have installed their OpenGL dependencies.
-If not, install `libgl1-mesa-glx libglew2.0 libglu1-mesa libgl1-mesa-dri libdrm2 libgles2-mesa libegl1-mesa libxv1` in image).
+If not, install `libgl1-mesa-glx libglew2.0 libglu1-mesa libgl1-mesa-dri libdrm2 libgles2-mesa libegl1-mesa libxv1` in image.
  - For sound with option `--pulseaudio`, install `pulseaudio` on host and in image.
  - Rarer needed dependencies for special options:
    - Best native `--clipboard` support provides xpra.
 X servers other than xpra and nxagent need `xclip`.